-Miele Gourmet oven dishes can be placed directly on the rack.
-The surface of the Gourmet oven dishes has a nonstick coating and is suitable for induction cooktops.
+Unlike other oven dishes, the Miele Gourmet oven dishes can be placed in the oven directly on the shelf runners.
+They have non-tip safety notches like the rack to prevent them from being pulled out too far.

+The surface of the oven dishes has a non-stick coating.